 - The Hindu temple architecture under Hoysalas is marked by the influence of Buddhist art too.
 Comment.

 - What is makara?
-Narrate its importance in indian architecture in its zoomorphic form.
+Narrate its importance in Indian architecture in its zoomorphic form.

 - Write a short note on the decoration of Hoysala temples.